 Drone

-If you see a drone flying near a power line, relax.
-It’s probably a Cooperative Energy drone.
-Like other utility companies, we use drones in many ways to help deliver affordable, reliable power to homes and businesses in our communities.
+If you see a drone flying near a power line, it’s probably a Cooperative Energy drone.
+Our specially-trained operators use drones in many ways to help deliver reliable, affordable power to homes and businesses in our communities.

 Drone